MixV2/EpicResearch/docs/auth/grant_types/device_code.md

 # Authenticating by Device Code

 ## Method
 - Make sure you have an access token that is valid.
-If not, I suggest [getting one through an exchange code](https://github.com/MixV2/EpicResearch/blob/master/docs/auth/exchange_code.md) and using the `fortnitePCGameClient` client
+If not, I suggest getting one through the client credentials grant and using the `fortnitePCGameClient` client

 - Get the `device_code` from sending a [get device authorization](https://github.com/MixV2/EpicResearch/blob/master/docs/account/endpoints/get_device_authorization.md) and then open the `verification_uri_complete` URL in a browser and login to your account